elnosh/gonuts/README.md

 _Disclaimer: The author is NOT a cryptographer and this work has not been reviewed.
 This means that there is very likely a fatal flaw somewhere.
 Cashu is still experimental and not production-ready._

+_DO NOT USE WITH REAL SATS YET.
+UNLESS YOU WANT TO LOSE THEM._

 # gonuts

-[Cashu](https://cashu.space/) wallet and mint implementation in Go.
+Cashu wallet and mint implementation in Go.

 Cashu is a free and open-source Chaumian ecash system built for Bitcoin.
+You can read more about it [here](https://cashu.space/).

 ## Supported NUTs